Shiga Prefecture Sights

 by Philbert Ono

-With Japan's largest lake in Lake Biwa, mountains all around, and a feudal and cultural history of national importance, Shiga offers nature lovers, beachgoers, and history buffs many attractions.
+With Japan's largest lake in Lake Biwa, numerous National Treasures and Important Cultural Properties, and a feudal and cultural history of national importance, and traditional townscapes, Shiga offers nature lovers, cyclists, beachgoers, history buffs, architecture fans, religious pilgrims, and shutterbugs many sights.

 After Kyoto and Nara Prefectures, Shiga has the third highest number (178) of buildings (temples, shrines, etc.) designated as National Treasures or Important Cultural Properties.
-Shiga has 22 buildings which are National Treasures.
+Shiga has 22 buildings which are National Treasures, the third highest number in Japan.
+Besides Buddhist temples, Shiga has Shinto shrines and Hikone Castle which are National Treasures.
+Hikone Castle is also another tourist jewel of Shiga, being only one of five castles in Japan designated as a National Treasure.

 The main gateways to Shiga is Maibara Station (bullet train station) on the JR Tokaido Line in northern Shiga and Otsu, adjacent to Kyoto, down south.
 Being next to Kyoto, Shiga is also easily accessible from train stations in Kyoto such as Kyoto Station and Yamashina Station.